12 min read

 The Best Books on Social Entrepreneurship, Social Enterprise, & Innovation — (2020)

-Here’s a #ReadEnsemble list of our favorite books for those curious in, or involved with, social entrepreneurship, social innovation, and societal problem-solving of all kinds.
+Here’s a list of my favorite books for those curious in, or involved with, social entrepreneurship, social innovation, and societal problem-solving of all kinds.

 Rise Up: How to Build a Socially Conscious Business